EHDEN/ETL-UK-Biobank/docs/baseline_to_stem_table.md

 The Baseline table contains one row per person and a column for each field.
 There can be thousands of columns.
 Each column name is structured as `field_id-instance.array` (e.g. 53-1.0).
 The `field_id` encodes the variable, the `instance` indicates one of the four assessment centre visits (ranging from 0 to 3) and with the `array` index multiple values can be given for the same field_id at the same visit.

 To map all these columns to individual events, we map them first to a staging table: the stem table.
 Depending on the domain of the target concepts, the events are then mapped to their respective tables.
+See the [section on stem table mapping](/stem/index.md)

 The input for this transformation are mapping tables for given prioritised `field_id`s (n=519).
 Each field can have multiple values, for which a separate mapping is made.
 The mappings are made using a modified version of Usagi, allowing for mapping of values and having different target types.
 They are saved as default Usagi save files, here [resources/baseline_field_mapping](resources/baseline_field_mapping).